 The Bank Savings Protection Law (Ley de Protección al Ahorro Bancario) provides for the creation, organisation and functions of the Bank Savings Protection Institute, which is in charge of managing the savings protection fund.

-Bank liabilities that are guaranteed by the Bank Savings Protection Institute are mainly on-demand and term deposits, savings accounts and revolving deposits associated with debit accounts, but only up to the amount of 400,000 inflation adjusted units (known as UDIs) per person – or legal entity – per bank (approximately USD139,000).
+Bank liabilities that are guaranteed by the Bank Savings Protection Institute are mainly on-demand and term deposits, savings accounts and revolving deposits associated with debit accounts, but only up to the amount of 400,000 UDIs per person – or legal entity – per bank (approximately USD152,000).

 The deposit insurance to be provided by the Bank Savings Protection Institute to a bank’s depositors will be paid upon determination of the resolution of a bank.
 Upon payment, the Bank Savings Protection Institute acquires the claim of the depositor against the relevant bank.
 Any amount not paid by the Bank Savings Protection Institute can be claimed directly by the depositor from the relevant bank.

 Obligations of banks in favour of financial entities, companies within the same financial group as the bank, shareholders, board members, the CEO and the officers within the immediately following hierarchy level, general managers and attorneys-in-fact of the bank are not insured by the Institute.
 In addition, the deposit insurance does not cover:

 The deposit insurance is exclusive to bank liabilities and, therefore, does not cover financial products such as mutual funds, insurance products and other liabilities of other financial entities, even if the bank acts as the distributor of such products.